 Thank you for visiting my web site.

-I mainly use portraiture to depict emotions and challenge norms.
+I use portraiture to show something special, to create new ways of seeing someone, to challenge norms, and to evoke emotions.
 People are the most fascinating subjects for me because each person has so many different aspects to look at.
-Each person's gaze, body, and movement tell about their history, personality, feelings, emotions, and hidden side.
-Photographing people is also a way of preserving memory, of finding the space where thoughts and expressions intersect, and of demonstrating how much beauty there is in who we are.
+Each person's gaze, pose, and movement tells us something about their history, personality, feelings, emotions, and their hidden side.
+Photographing people is also a way to preserve memory and to demonstrate just how much intrinsic beauty there is in the world.

 I'm inspired by music and other forms of art, and use my photography to tell the visual stories of jazz musicians, body painters, tattoo artists, and many others who are engaged in their own creative processes.
-Using staged photos, I also create photographic satire to comment on social issues.
+Using staged photo series, I also create photographic satire to comment on social issues.

-Born in Baltimore in 1958, I've traveled around the world for many years and now live in the Netherlands.
-Being from someplace else is a starting point for my photography because I'm intrigued by and am always questioning what I see.
+Born in Baltimore in 1958, I've traveled around the world for many years.
+Now I live in the Netherlands.
+Being from someplace else is a starting point for my photography because I'm intrigued by and am always questioning the sense of place in what I see.

-Over the years, I've entered a few photo contests and had the honor of being selected as a finalist in the Ed van der Elsken Lust for Life photo competition of the Nederlands Fotomuseum in 2019.
+Over the years, I've entered a few photo contests.
+I had the honor of being selected as a finalist in the Ed van der Elsken Lust for Life photo competition of the Nederlands Fotomuseum in 2019.